prajitrr/teaching/docs/ucsd-si/math20a_ss224/sisession1.md

 1. How can we derive the change of base rule?
 Hint: consider the expression $\log_a x = y$, which implies that $x = a^y$.
 2. Why does the natural log function’s steepness decrease as we move rightwards along the x-axis?
 3. Why does $\sin^2(x) + \cos^2(x) = 1$, intuitively?
+<iframe src="https://www.desmos.com/calculator/yiiietlssb" style="width: 900px; height: 600px; border: 0px"></iframe>
-4. Can you state two other trig functions that sum to a constant value?
+5. Can you state two other trig functions that sum to a constant value?